 - Clean with just water

-Our favorite microfiber clothes for use around the home are the general purpose clothes from E-Cloth.
+Our favorite microfiber cloths for use around the home are the general purpose clothes from E-Cloth.
 Whether you're wiping down the kitchen table, countertops, or scrubbing just about any other surface in your house, these clothes are effective, durable, and affordable.
 Over the course of a year, you'll save a huge amount of money on paper towels and cleaning solutions, plus you can keep the chemicals out of your home.

 Mix equal parts white vinegar and distilled water in a clean spray bottle.
 Spray the mixture over the surface of the vinyl and allow it to sit for a few minutes.